dirkweber/csswarp.js/README.md

 ## Some notes:

 Bezier calculations can be computationally expensive.
-Use not too long texts, keep paths short and simple, with only as much segments as are needed.
+Use not too long texts, keep paths short and simple, with only as much segments as needed.

 ## Outlook: